linaduibe/SecurityProject/README.md

 # SecurityProject
-it is about an expression to be chacked if its valid or not
+it is about an expression to be checked if its valid or not